katzenj/personal-site/src/posts/almost-year-in-review.md

 ---
 Note: All data as of November 27, 2022.

+## At a glance
-TL;DR -> I sometimes waste my time and could spend it on net-positive activities
+I sometimes waste my time and could spend it on net-positive activities
  - Spent ~11-13 days working out
  - Ran 82 times, biked 69 times, and worked out 120 times
  - Would've thought I'd be stronger at this point